 Harness training a dog can be daunting, especially if you start when your dog is older.
 But with these five easy steps, you should have an easy go of it.

 Get ready for harness training

 Before you begin your training, you need to get your materials ready.
 The two essential things you need are your harness and probably, some dog treats.

 Why treats?
 Allow me to explain.
 Your dog would need some motivation, and treats could offer that.

-Furthermore, harness training a puppy or younger dog can be a more daunting task, since they have a short attention span.
+Furthermore, harness training a puppy or younger dog can be daunting since they have a short attention span.
 But that doesn’t mean you cannot achieve your desired aim.
 You can.
-In short, I recommend that dog owners should start harness training their dog beginning from a tender age.
+In short, I recommend that dog owners should start harness training their dogs beginning from a tender age.

 It would help if you focused on avoiding distractions at all costs, too.
 Otherwise, your dog will leave you frustrated and take more time to get used to the harness.
 So, choose a quiet place, one that isn’t crowded or has too many distractions.
 You can do this training indoors or in a separate room to help your dog concentrate better and adapt faster.

 Here are the steps:

 Step 1: Add the address and name tag to the harness